 Usually, figures which contain text fields are associated with a mousedrag handler only.
 Editing a text field calls the mousedrag handler once, when the user types the Return key or clicks in any figure.
-The text field is identified with $id$; the new value is contained in $x1$, with full precision (argument format is used only to format the value before displaying it, not to decode it).
+The text field is identified with $id$.
+For numbers, the new value is contained in $x1$, with full precision (argument format is used only to format the value before displaying it, not to decode it).
+For strings, the new value is contained in $str1$.

-A single textfield command can display text fields for multiple values: in that case, argument value is a vector or array of values, argument label contains the labels displayed in front of each value as a single string where labels are separated with tabulators (\t) for values on the same line or line feeds (\n) for values on different lines, and arguments format and style can contain multiple format and style specifications.
+A single textfield command can display text fields for multiple numbers: in that case, argument value is a vector or array of values, argument label contains the labels displayed in front of each value as a single string where labels are separated with tabulators (\t) for values on the same line or line feeds (\n) for values on different lines, and arguments format and style can contain multiple format and style specifications.
 The layout is controlled by the tabulators set with settabs: the first label left-aligned in the first column, the first value in the second column, the second label in the third column if it follows a tabulator chacter, and so on.
 In the mousedrag handler, each value is identified with nb.

-A simple text field:
+A simple numeric text field: